glahitette/kubernetes/k8s_cheat_sheet.md

 - With a command: `k exec my-pod [-c my-container] (-- env | grep SECRET1 || -- cat /tmp/secret2/key)`
 - In interactive mode: `k exec my-pod [-c my-container] -ti -- sh`

+### Pods and containers
+- Startup probes: run at container startup and stop running once they succeed; very similar to liveness probes (which run constantly on a schedule); useful for legacy applications that can have long startup times.
+- Readiness probes: used to prevent user traffic from being sent to pods that are still in the process of starting up (e.g. pod STATUS = Running but READY = "0/1")
+  - Example: for a service backed by multiple container endpoints, user traffic will not be sent to a particular pod until its containers have all passed the readiness checks defined by their readiness probes.
+- Pod’s restart policy: Always (by default), OnFailure (restarted only if error code returned), and Never.
+- Pod with InitContainer(s) will show "Init(0/n)" in their STATUS during initialisation
+- A Mirror Pod represents a Static Pod in the Kubernetes API, allowing you to easily view the Static Pod's status.

 ### Create other resources
 - Create a job with `k create job my-job --image=busybox:1.31.0 $do > /opt/course/3/job.yaml -- sh -c "sleep 2 && echo done"` then check the pod execution (no such thing as starting a Job or CronJob!)
 - Create a ConfigMap from a file, with a specific key: `k create configmap my-cm --from-file=index.html=/opt/course/15/web-moon.html`